- Home

 Director of Visual Journalism

 The Craig Newmark Graduate School of Journalism at the City University of New York is at the forefront of this changing industry.
-In the first semester, our program trains students in the core skills that are consistent across all visual media— good shooting, writing, and editing.
-Fundamentals of Multimedia Storytelling introduces first-semester students to the basics of our professional tools like Adobe Premiere.
+In the first semester, our program trains students in the core skills that are consistent across all visual media— good shooting, writing, editing.
+Fundamentals of Video Reporting also introduces first-semester students to the basics of professional tools like Adobe Premiere editing software to finalize their projects.

 “219 West,” our student-produced news magazine show on CUNY-TV